Amrish12597/First-repo_1/README.md

 # First-repo_1
-This is my first repository
+This is my first repository.
 <br>
-i am learning git and git hub
+i am learning git and git hub.